 Let’s say Ford isn’t producing the amount of cars per day they want to.
 You, as a Business Anthropologist (though that might not be your official job title) meet with the board, maybe a few higher ups and the CEO, to figure out what their goals are and what they want to accomplish.
 But, you need to get the full picture so you can create and implement a solution.
 So, you’re next step is to talk to the employees and someone who can give you information about the workflow.
 You may find an important issue that the head management is unaware of.
-You’re position allows you to be the arbitrator between the two groups and work on a solution that benefits everyone involved.
+Your position allows you to be the arbitrator between the two groups and work on a solution that benefits everyone involved.
 Then you make sure everyone is educated and empowered on how to use and implement the new system you’ve created going forward.

 Applied Anthropology is basically a fancy way of saying “problem solver with a degree”.